Nneka Ogwumike: Los Angeles Sparks (2012–2023)

 In 2016, Ogwumike re-signed with the Sparks once her rookie contract expired.
 During the season, Ogwumike was named AP WNBA Player of the Year, while finishing third in the league in scoring (19.7 ppg), third in the league in rebounding (9.1 rpg) and first in field goal percentage (.665).
 Her season performance would also help her earn the 2016 WNBA Most Valuable Player Award.
 During the season, Ogwumike had set a WNBA record for most consecutive field goals made (23 consecutive field goals over three games) and set a new WNBA single-game record for most field-goal attempts without a miss in which she scored 32 points on 12 of 12 field goal shooting in a 97–73 win over the Dallas Wings.
 On June 30, 2016, she scored a career-high 38 points along with 11 rebounds in an 84–75 victory against the Atlanta Dream.
 In addition, she set the basketball record for highest true shooting percentage by reaching 73.7% during the season, becoming the most efficient shooter in the history of professional basketball.
 With a supporting cast of Candace Parker and Kristi Toliver, the Sparks were a championship contender in the league with a 26–8 record.
 With the WNBA's new playoff format in effect, the Sparks were the number 2 seed in the league with a double-bye to the semi-finals (the last round before the WNBA Finals) facing the Chicago Sky.
 The Sparks defeated the Sky 3–1 in the series, advancing to the WNBA Finals for the first time since 2003.
-In the WNBA Finals, it was the second time in league history were two teams from the same conference faced each other in the Finals due to the new playoff format.
+In the WNBA Finals, it was the second time in league history where two teams from the same conference faced each other in the Finals due to the new playoff format.
 Against the championship-defending Minnesota Lynx, the Sparks won the championship in a hard-fought five-game series, winning their first championship since 2002.
 Ogwumike won her first career WNBA championship.
 In game five of the series, Ogwumike had 12 points along with 12 rebounds and scored a game-winning shot after grabbing an offensive rebound to put the Sparks up 77–76 with 3 seconds left in the game.
 Ogwumike became the seventh player in WNBA history to win both the regular season MVP award and a championship in the same season.